openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 1. To prevent surprises, the cluster lifecycle administrator sets the assisted strategy on the worker MCP.
 1. In the `assisted` strategy change management policy, the lifecycle administrator configures `pausedUntil: "true"` and the most recently rendered worker configuration in the policy's `renderedConfigsBefore: <current datetime>`.
-1. The MCO is being asked to ignite any new node or any rebooted node with the latest rendered configuration before the specified datetime.
-However, because of `pausedUntil: "true"`, it is also being asked not to automatically initiate that material change for existing nodes.
+1. Conceptually, this is like a paused MCP today, however, it is paused waiting to apply a machine configuration that may not be latest rendered configuration.
+The MCO should not prune any `MachineConfig` referenced by this strategy.
 1. The MCO metric for the MCP indicating that changes are pending is set because not all nodes are running the most recent, rendered configuration.
 This is irrespective of the `renderedConfigsBefore` in the `assisted` configuration.
 Conceptually, it means, if change management were disabled, whether changes would be initiated.
 1. When the lifecycle administrator is ready to permit disruption, they set `pausedUntil: "false"`.
 1. The MCO begins to initiate worker node updates.
 This rollout abides by documented OpenShift constraints such as the MachineConfigPool `maxUnavailable` setting.
+It also abides by currently rollout rules (i.e. new nodes igniting will receive an older configuration until at least one node has the configuration selected by `renderedConfigsBefore`).
 1. Though new rendered configurations may be created, the assisted strategy will not act until the assisted policy is updated to permit a more recent creation date.